jimmyzhq740/mase/README.md

 The module implements a configurable sliding window operation with parameters for matrix dimensions (`MATRIX_ROWS`, `MATRIX_COLS`) and kernel dimensions (`KERNEL_ROWS`, `KERNEL_COLS`).

-The input data arrive sequentially through a single-value port (`data_in`) using a valid-ready handshaking protocol, creating an effective input dimension of $(M + 2) \times (N + 2)$ where $M$ and $N$ represent the original matrix dimensions.
+The input data arrive sequentially through a single-value port (`data_in`) using a valid-git  handshaking protocol, creating an effective input dimension of $(M + 2) \times (N + 2)$ where $M$ and $N$ represent the original matrix dimensions.
 The output consists of complete window arrays, with each window containing `KERNEL_ROWS` × `KERNEL_COLS` elements transmitted simultaneously.
 Unlike usual striding modules, the output is extracted in a different way, following this sequence within each group:

 - Top-left (0,0) → Window 1
 - Top-right (0,1) → Window 2